EverYellow is based on solid principles of Positive Psychology and neuroscience.

 Positive psychology is the ‘science’ of human flourishing.

-Positive psychology is centered on helping people become happier and living a life worth living.
+Positive psychology is centered on helping people living a more productive and fulfilling life .

 Here are some of the key findings of Positive Psychology research: